biosimulators/Biosimulators_simularium/README.md

 # Biosimulators_simularium
 Converting Biosimulators spatial simulation outputs into a Simularium-compliant format.
+This tooling acts as a superset of `Biosimulators_utils`.

 PLEASE NOTE: The command-line arguments for the standalone version of this program are as follows: